brandur/sorg/content/fragments/courage.md

 battery to charge daily, and it's hard to argue that Apple hasn't just knocked us down two rungs on the ladder of progress.

-Pundits point towards Apple's great historical track record in making forward thinking choices; for example, the exclusion of floppy disk drives, serial, or PS/2 ports.
+Apologists point towards Apple's great historical track record in making forward thinking choices; for example, the exclusion of floppy disk drives, serial, or PS/2 ports.
 This is selective memory.
 Apple's most recent deprecation play was the 12" MacBook which was stripped of MagSafe, USB, and Thunderbolt so that they could show the world that a single USB-C port is enough for anyone.
 A _year and a half_ after its release the computer is still awkward to use with few useful peripherals, and with none from Apple itself.